 method is used to get the value of the eco_friendly

 attribute.
-Based on the GraphQL queries we ran earlier we know that the expected value when the eco_friendly
+Based on the GraphQL queries you ran earlier, you know that the expected value when the eco_friendly

 attribute is set to “Yes” is actually an integer of 1.

-Now that the Sling Model has been updated, the Component markup needs to be updated to actually display an indicator of Eco Friendly based on the Sling Model.
+Now that the Sling Model has been updated, the Component markup must be updated to actually display an indicator of Eco Friendly based on the Sling Model.

 A common extension of AEM components is to modify the markup generated by the component.
-This is done by overriding the HTL script that the component uses to render its markup.
-HTML Template Language (HTL), is a lightweight templating language that AEM components use to dynamically render markup based on authored content, allowing the components to be re-used.
-The Product Teaser, for example, can be re-used over and over again to display different products.
+This editing is done by overriding the HTL script that the component uses to render its markup.
+HTML Template Language (HTL), is a lightweight templating language that AEM components use to dynamically render markup based on authored content, allowing the components to be reused.
+The Product Teaser, for example, can be reused over and over again to display different products.

-In our case we want to render a banner on top of the teaser to indicate that the product is “Eco Friendly” based on a custom attribute.
-The design pattern for customizing the markup of a component is actually standard for all AEM Components, not just for the AEM CIF Core Components.
+In this case, you want to render a banner on top of the teaser to indicate that the product is “Eco Friendly” based on a custom attribute.
+The design pattern for customizing the markup of a component is standard for all AEM Components, not just for the AEM CIF Core Components.

-If you customize a component using the CIF product & category pickers like this Product Teaser or the CIF page component make sure you include the required cif.shell.picker
+If you customize a component using the CIF product and category pickers, like this Product Teaser or the CIF page component, make sure you include the required cif.shell.picker

 clientlib for the component dialogs.
 See Usage of CIF product & category picker for details.